Coder731/Profile_Project_2/TESTING.md

 #### Phase

-- Feeding search string into api search query
+- Feeding search string into parasmeters for api search query
+- Convert search string and parameters into search query
 - Adding ability to go to page

 ## [References](#references-link-contents) <a id="references-link"></a>